public interface KVTransaction extends KVStore

 during any operation if the transaction cannot be continued.

-In particular, StaleTransactionException
+In particular, StaleKVTransactionException

 is thrown by a transaction that is no longer open, and